Here you can access material datasheets for our wide range of alloys and materials. Contact us if you need more information about our materials.

 Standard:

-An austenitic nickel-chromium alloy (NiCr alloy) for use at temperatures up to 1100°C (2010°F).
-Nikrothal 40 is characterized by high resistivity and good oxidation resistance.
+An austenitic nickel-chromium alloy (NiCr alloy) for use at temperatures up to 300°C (570°F).
+Nikrothal LX is characterized by high resistivity in combination with low temperature coefficient of resistance.

 View datasheet for: